 I am an associate professor of Restoration and eighteenth-century British literature at Simon Fraser University.
 My research and teaching interests include theatre and performance studies, comedy, women writers, and print culture.

 I have published several Restoration and eighteenth-century theatre articles on subjects such as the play (possibly by Shakespeare) Double Falsehood; actresses Anne Bracegirdle and Anne Oldfield; the theatrical practice of ending tragedies with bawdy epilogues; “mad songs”; The London Merchant and theatre audiences; Margaret Cavendish’s comic prologues and epilogues; and the plays and theatrical compositions of Anne Finch.
-Forthcoming is an article on the play Double Falsehood.
 I am also editing The Broadview Anthology of Restoration and Early Eighteenth-Century British Theatre, 2nd edition.
 With four colleagues from the SFU English department I have edited Women and Comedy: History, Theory, Practice (Fairleigh Dickinson, 2014; paperback 2016).
-With scholars from McGill’s Interacting with Print consortium, I have edited Interacting with Print: Keywords for the Era of Print Saturation (Chicago, forthcoming 2017).
+With scholars from McGill’s Interacting with Print consortium, I have written Interacting with Print: Elements of Reading in the Era of Print Saturation (Chicago, 2018).